devapanda/veridex-edit/README.md

 -   [0xChange](https://0xchange.verisafe.io)
 -   [Belifex](https://dex-belifex.com)

 If you are using the source code of this fork, please let me know!
-Help the project adding VSF as a pair on your fork!
+Help the project adding SDX as a pair on your fork!

 If you have the URL of an existing relayer, you can use this frontend against it.
 After installing the dependencies, start the application with this command, replacing `RELAYER_URL` and `RELAYER_WS_URL` with the proper value: